henkelmax/character-renderer/readme.md

 `/characterrenderer player <playername>` Shows the character renderer GUI for the specified player.

+`/characterrenderer player <playername> [<playername_skin>]` Shows the character renderer GUI for the specified player, with the skin of the player in the second argument.

 *If the targeted player is out of render distance, their equipment won't be visible.*

 `/characterrenderer view` Shows the character renderer GUI for the living entity, you are looking at.